microsoft/unilm/README.md

 <!--# Large-scale Self-supervised Pre-training Across Tasks, Languages, and Modalities-->
 # Hiring
 We are hiring at all levels (including FTE researchers and interns)!
-If you are interested in working with us on NLP and large-scale pre-trained models, please send your resume to <a href="mailto:fuwei@microsoft.com" class="x-hidden-focus">fuwei@microsoft.com</a>.
+If you are interested in working with us on Foundation Models (aka large-scale pre-trained models) and AGI, NLP, MT, Speech, Document AI and Multimodal AI, please send your resume to <a href="mailto:fuwei@microsoft.com" class="x-hidden-focus">fuwei@microsoft.com</a>.

 ## AI Fundamentals
 ### OpenScale - Transformers at (any) Scale